istos/sparql_views/README.txt

 DRUPAL 6 vs. DRUPAL 7
 =====================
 Please note, while this is being developed in Drupal 6, I do not plan to maintain a Drupal 6 version of this module.
+It will be released in Drupal 7 as soon as there are stable versions of all of the required modules.

 INSTALL
 =======